-THE USE OF THIS SERVICE WILL RELY ON THE AVAILABILITY OF YOUR OWN DEVICES, HARDWARE, PHONE DATA NETWORK AND INTERNET PROVIDER AT ALL TIMES – ANY RESTRICTIONS IN ANY OF THE ABOVE SERVICES OR DEVICES WILL ALSO LIMIT THE QUALITY OF THE SERVICE.
+THE SERVICE SUPPORTS USE FOR EMERGENCY SERVICE CALLS, INCLUDING DURING ANY TRIAL PERIOD.
+HOWEVER THE USE OF THIS SERVICE INCLUDING EMERGENCY SERVICE CALLS WILL RELY ON THE AVAILABILITY OF CUSTOMER’S AND USER’S OWN DEVICES, HARDWARE, PHONE DATA, NETWORK AND INTERNET PROVIDER AT ALL TIMES.
+ANY RESTRICTIONS IN ANY OF THE ABOVE SERVICES OR DEVICES WILL LIMIT THE QUALITY OF THE SERVICE.

 1.1 In this Agreement the following terms shall have the following meanings unless the context requires otherwise:

 Agreement: shall mean this document between CircleLoop and Customer and any documents referenced within it.

 Application: means Circleloop.com and any other websites, administration tools and/or software applications to be provided by CircleLoop, or CircleLoop’s authorised partners, to Customer.

 Artificial Inflation of Traffic: means any situation where the Service experiences unusual call patterns that are disproportionate to the overall amount of usage as CircleLoop would reasonably expect.

 Business Day: means any day which is not a Saturday or Sunday or a public bank holiday in England.

 Call: means a signal, message, voicemail or communication which can be silent, visual (including text and data) or spoken.